brooklabteam/www/join.md

 <h2>Field Technicians</h2>

 We recently solicited applications for a new **Field Technician** for the upcoming 2022-2023 year.
 Applications are now closed and will not renew again until the fall.
 For future opportunities, please note that this job is targeted towards American post-baccalaureate students eager to work with Malagasy PhD students on [Ekipa Fanihy](/team) to catch and collect samples from wild fruit bats in Madagascar.
 I have found this to be a rewarding experience for both American and Malagasy students in the past, allowing both parties to engage in scientific and cultural exchange.
 Please see [here](/join/field-tech) for a job description of past opportunities.
-We will likely solicit applications again in September for a January 2023 start.
+We may solicit applications again in September for a January 2023 start.

 Outside of my lab, if you are interested in finding research positions in the meantime, you may want to explore the following job boards or research opportunities: